Local Guides

 Greenwich market

-This nick-nack and the street-food market is one of the best in the city.
-With a tonne of local producers and up-and-coming food businesses to explore, it’s a great place to get a taste of London’s brimming culinary scene.
+This nick-nack and the street food market are among the best in the city.
+With many local producers and up-and-coming food businesses to explore, it’s a great place to get a taste of London’s brimming culinary scene.

 Go to the National Maritime Museum